How Not To Get Robbed in Barcelona

 One of our first stops in Barcelona was Labyrinth Park of Horta (Parc del Laberint d'Horta), which is just on the outskirts of the city.
 We felt kind of enchanted by the place and spent a good hour wandering around the park.
-We had even found a spot to park our car for free.
-Happy days?
-Wrong.
-We came back to a smashed car window and all of our stuff stolen from the trunk.
+We had even found a spot to park our car for free (not that common in bigger cities around Spain).
+Happy days!

 Without getting too much into how much it sucks, here are some tips on how not to let it happen to you –

-- Never leave your car parked in remote free parking spots in the outskirts of the city.
+Never leave your car parked in remote free parking spots in the outskirts of the city.
 Parking in Barcelona can be quite difficult to find and expensive so I know it might be tempting when you see a sweet free spot but you might end up paying way more for it in the end by wasting time at the police station and spending money to replace all your stuff.

-- If you have a rental car, peel off the sticker of the rental company or anything that might indicate that it’s rented as soon as you get it to attract less attention.
+If you have a rental car, peel off the sticker of the rental company or anything that might indicate that it’s rented as soon as you get it.
 Obviously this is not something that the rental companies would ever advise or agree with but do it anyway unless you want to risk looking like a sitting target.